thatwebagency/Project-Friday-TWA/README.md

 When you first run the application, you'll be prompted via command line to enter:
 - Weather API key from [weatherapi.com](https://www.weatherapi.com)
 - Your location (city name or coordinates)
-- Your Client ID and Secret Key from your Spotify Developer app (Not required to run Project Friday)

 These will be automatically saved to a `.env` file.